-Scenario 10: Campus police respond to a cell from the dom reporting that an unknown man exposed himself to a group-of female students on campus.
-Do not include this incident in your Clery-for statistics as it is not a Clery-Act crime.
-U.S. Department of Education, Office of Postsecondary Education, The Handbook for Campus Safety and Security Reporting, 2016 Edition, Washington, D.C., 2016, p 3-8.
+Scenario 10: Campus police respond to a call from the dean reporting that an unknown man exposed himself to a group of female students on campus.
+Do not include this incident in your Clery Act statistics as it is not a Clery Act crime.

+U.S. Department of Education, Office of Postsecondary Education, The Handbook for Campus Safety and Security Reporting, 2016 Edition, Washington, D.C., 2016, p.
+3-8.
+NOTE: THIS HANDBOOK GUIDANCE HAS BEEN RESCINDED AS OF OCTOBER 9, 2020.